A guide to the WhatsApp Business Calling API

 Are video calls supported by the WhatsApp Business Calling API?

-Video calls are not yet included in the beta version.
+Video calls are not yet included in the released version.

-Can you exchange images and videos during a voice call?
+Can you exchange image and video files during a voice call?

 Yes.
-For example, while on a support call with an agent, both customers and agents would be able to send text and rich media messages during the call, without leaving the app.
+For example, during a support call between an agent and customer, both would be able to send text and rich media messages during the call, without leaving the app.

 When will the WhatsApp Business Calling API be generally available?